 We tried different platforms when we were posting our bike ad, so we found out these few the most effective:

 - Vietnam Backpackers Travel & Sales - the huge facebook group with more than 50k travelers who’re actively selling and buying used motorbikes.
 Also, you can find motorbike shops doing the marketing there which can help you in selling your bike fast.
 Leave it as the last option if you really don't have much time left since they will offer funny prices.

-- Craigslist – the best for travelers who don’t have much time left since many buyers are looking to buy cheap bikes, do some adjustment and sell it for a higher price.
+- Craigslist - the best for travelers who don’t have much time left since many buyers are looking to buy cheap bikes, do some adjustments, and sell it for a higher price.
 It’s the place for people who just want to get rid of their bikes.
 Don’t expect to get even close to the invested money back!

-- Walking around expat and tourist areas – in these areas, there are many hostels and shops that want to buy your motorbike.
-Walk in and ask people at the reception if they’d like to see your bike.
+- Walking around expat and tourist areas - in these areas, there are many hostels and shops that want to buy your motorbike.
+Walk-in and ask people at the reception if they’d like to see your bike.
 That works like a charm, but the price you get can be far from the ideal.